sawyerbalint/academic-kickstart/content/home/experience.md

   date_start = "2017-01-01"
   date_end = "2019-05-01"
   description = """
-o	Terrestrial biogeochemistry with a focus on nutrient cycling in tropical rainforests o	Collaborated with graduate students and postdoctoral research associates on experimental design and sample analysis. o	Traveled to Bahía, Brazil to examine the effect of water and nutrient limitation on nitrogen fixation in tropical legumes.
+*	Terrestrial biogeochemistry with a focus on nutrient cycling in tropical rainforests
+*	Collaborated with graduate students and postdoctoral research associates on experimental design and sample analysis.
+*	Traveled to Bahía, Brazil to examine the effect of water and nutrient limitation on nitrogen fixation in tropical legumes.
   """

   [[experience]]